Bilokin/FileScoringTask/README.md

 # FileScoringTask

-Hello, this is a simple program, which find the most frequently used words in among a number of text files.
+Hello, this is a simple program, which find the most frequently used words in a number of text files.